-The program endorses a top-down value discipline that seeks to identify globally undervalued Markets, Economic Sectors, Industries, and Specific Securities in “Super Cycles” that sell at deep discounts to both their respective and historical intrinsic values.
+The program endorses a top-down value discipline that seeks to identify globally undervalued Markets, Economic Sectors, Industries, and Specific Securities in “Super Cycles” that sell at discounts to both their respective and historical intrinsic values.
 “Super Cycles” are defined as undervalued Economic Sectors, and Industries in the Global Economy that our firm believes are best positioned for “Long-Term Growth”.
-For example, it is believed that currently “Super Cycles” are driven, first by the industrialization of China, and India, and second by an intense Global demand for digital Mobile Computing.
-As these nations become more industrialized, and the world will consume respectively more energy, natural resources and mobile computing then these processes will potentially result in increased demand for Energy, Natural Resources, and Mobile Computing.
+For example, in our view, “Super Cycles” can encompass industrial and/or technological developments, similar to the internet wave of the 90s, that potentially change the way individuals consume, socialize and communicate with one another.

-The program utilizes asset management restrictions in order to achieve favorable risk/reward performance results independent of the market’s strength or weakness.
-The followings are the disciplines implemented: 1) The portfolio can’t hold less than twenty stocks, 2) Individual equity value can’t exceed 10% of portfolio value, 3) Economic Sector holding can’t exceed 45% of portfolio value, 4) Industry group holding can’t exceed 20% of portfolio value, 5) Account total cash position can’t exceed 30% of portfolio value; thereafter, the initial gradual process of allocating the funds per the program’s investment discipline, and (vi) In general, the portfolio can’t hold less than six Economic Sectors.
+The program utilizes general asset management guidelines in an attempt to achieve favorable risk/reward performance results independent of the market’s strength or weakness.
+The following are the disciplines implemented: (i) The portfolio, in general, can’t hold less than twenty stocks, (ii) Individual equity positions, in general, can’t exceed 15% of the portfolio value, (iii) Economic Sector holdings, in general, can’t exceed 45% of the portfolio value, (iv) Industry group holdings can’t, in general, exceed 30% of the portfolio value, (v) Account total cash position, in general, can’t exceed 30% of portfolio value; thereafter, the initial gradual process of allocating the funds per the program’s investment discipline, and (vi) In general, the portfolio can’t hold less than six Economic Sectors.
 In general, Firefighters United Financial Services’ “Top Down” global value strategy and its bottom up individual stock selection determine its ongoing asset allocation weighting among its underlying individual equity positions.
 The investment process is gradual, fundamental in nature, and occasionally, technically driven.
 Implementing, fundamental and technical analysis to uncover oversold market conditions can lead to excessive cash balances in the interim.

 Our firm believes that prior to a “Super Cycle” peak companies will have massive capital expenditures associated with Growth, Mergers and Acquisitions activities.
 Eventually, at the height of a “Super Cycle” the sector and its individual equities will dominate the market from an earnings and market capitalization stand point.
-For example, Technology and Telecommunications grew to 40% of the S&P 500 Index in February of 2000, and during the Japanese Real Estate bubble properties of this country were valued at more than the entire combined U.S Real Estate market.
-When these signs are apparent, we will rotate out of the Economic Sectors, Sub-Industries, and their related Individual Equities in favor of new undervalued Economic Sectors and Sub-Industries in the world’s economy.
+For example, Technology and Telecommunications grew to 40% of the S&P 500 Index in February of 2000, and during the Japanese Real Estate bubble, properties in that country were valued at more than the entire combined U.S Real Estate market.
+When these signs are apparent, we will attempt to rotate out of the Economic Sectors, Sub-Industries, and their related Individual Equities in favor of new undervalued Economic Sectors and SubIndustries in the world’s economy.

 Lastly, periodic ongoing reviews are scheduled with all clients.
-This process includes the followings: (i) Review of the entire portfolio as well as its underlying Economic Sectors, Sub-Industries and their respective Individual Equities benchmarked each quarter against their respective Equity and World Indexes, (ii) Recalibrate each client’s asset allocation models as his or her life circumstances change, and (iii) Present consolidated reporting that incorporates the Market Value Securities (MVS®) portfolio with the entire holdings of the clients’ other investments disciplines.
+This process includes the followings: • Review of the entire portfolio as well as its underlying Economic Sectors, SubIndustries and their respective Individual Equities benchmarked each quarter against their respective Equity and World Indexes; • Recalibrate each client’s asset allocation models as his or her life circumstances change, and; • Present consolidated reporting that incorporates the Market Value Securities (MVS®) portfolio with the entire holdings of the clients’ other investments disciplines.

 All Equity discretionary money managed programs which includes Market Value Securities (MVS®) will adhere to the following pricing schedule: